 After obtaining a list of targets from the discovery target session, an iSCSI initiator may initiate new sessions to log in to the discovered targets for full operation.
-The initiator MAY keep the session to a default target open, and MAY send subsequently SendTargets commands to discover new targets.
+The initiator MAY keep the discovery session open, and MAY send subsequent SendTargets commands to discover new targets.